 2. For Green Building Projects using the Passive House Green Building Rating Program, the final testing and verification report completed by the Passive House rater/verifier.

-3. Credentials of the Green Building Project’s accredited Green Building Professional and an affidavit signed by that professional stating that he/she has reviewed all relevant documents and that to the best of his/her knowledge, the documents provided indicate that the Green Building Project was built to achieve the requirements of Section 5.12.
+3. Credentials of the Green Building Project’s accredited Green Building Professional and an affidavit signed by that professional stating that the Professional has reviewed all relevant documents and that to the best of the Professional’s knowledge, the documents provided indicate that the Green Building Project was built to achieve the requirements of Section 5.12.

 5.13.7.
 Exceptions